lexibank/chaconbaniwa/README.md

-# The diversity of Arawakan languages from the upper Rio Negro in recordings from the 1950s
+# CLDF dataset derived from Chacon et al.'s "Diversity of Arawakan Languages" from 2019

 Cite the source dataset as

-> Chacon, T. C.; Gonçalves, A. G.; and da Silva, L. F (forthcoming): A diversidade linguística Aruák no Alto Rio Negro em gravações da década de 1950 [The diversity of Arawakan languages from the upper Rio Negro in recordings from the 1950s]
+> Chacon, T. C.; Gonçalves, A. G.; and da Silva, L. F (2019): A diversidade linguística Aruák no Alto Rio Negro em gravações da década de 1950 [The diversity of Arawakan languages from the upper Rio Negro in recordings from the 1950s].
+Forma y Función, 32.2, 41-67.
+DOI: 10.15446/fyf.v32n2.80814.

-This dataset is licensed under a GPL-3.0 license
+This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license

 Available online at https://github.com/lexibank/chaconbaniwa/